david-sauvage/effective-java-summary/README.md

 __Item 24 : Nested classes__

 If a member class does not need access to its enclosing instance then declare it static.
-If the class is non static, each intance will have a reference to its enclosing instance.
+If the class is non static, each instance will have a reference to its enclosing instance.
 That can result in the enclosing instance not being garbage collected and memory leaks.

 __Item 25 : One single top level class by file__

-Even thow it's possible to write multiple top level classes in a single file, don't !
+Even though it's possible to write multiple top level classes in a single file, don't !
 Doing so can result in multiple definition for a single class at compile time.

 ## Generics